Playdate Development with Neovim

 Neovim supports LSP by acting as an LSP client.
 I decided not to go with a one-stop shop solution like LSP Zero to learn a bit more about the underlying mechanics.
 There is abundant material on (Neo)Vim and LSP online, but everyone does it a tiny bit different which makes it tricky to piece everything together.
 My advice: Take the time to learn Lua and learn from other people’s configuration files.

-Some resources that helped me shape my understanding:
+Some resources that have helped me shape my understanding:

 - Setup nvim-lspconfig + nvim-cmp